 We know what you’re thinking.
 “Stuffed chicken?
 How very…’80s.”
 Perhaps.
 And ’70s.
 And ’60s.
 And ’50s.
 Because as with most classics, this technique has wended in and out of favor throughout the decades.
 Yet its popularity persists, which is precisely why it’s a classic.
 That and because it works–to great effect.
-But you don’t need to take our word at it.
-This eminently simple, memorably satisfying dish says it all.–Renee Schettler Rossi
+And if you covet those colorful and ridiculously healthy sides, just toss some vegetables—pretty much any veggie will do, though this photo happens to have captured an autumn moment wherein vibrant sweet potatoes and purple cauliflower were in season and plentiful—with a little olive oil and roast in a hot oven (425ish°F or so) until barely tender, maybe 12 minutes for young summery things, upwards for sturdier, cooler-weather items.–Renee Schettler Rossi

 - 4 bacon slices

-- 4 ounces cream cheese, softened
+- 4 ounces cream cheese softened

 - 2 tablespoons dry bread crumbs